Karin Öberg: Early life

-Karin Öberg was born on August 27, 1982, in Nyköping, Sweden.
+Karin Öberg was born in Nyköping, Sweden.
 At age 6, her family relocated to Karlskrona, where she spent the rest of her childhood.
 She was raised alongside two brothers, and attended public primary, secondary, and high schools.
 In 2001, Öberg's high school chemistry teacher signed her up for the local Chemistry Olympiad.
 She qualified for the international competition, being one of four students to represent Sweden.
 Also during her senior year at the Chapmanskolan gymnasium, she conducted a project under the supervision of her father, which resulted in her first publication.

 Education

 Öberg was educated at the California Institute of Technology and graduated cum laude in 2005 with a Bachelor of Science degree in Chemistry.
-She has said that "Caltech was a birth through fire experience into science, which taught [her] to think, to ask questions, and to solve problems as [she] scarce had thought [her] mind capable of."
+She has said that "Caltech was a birth through fire experience into science, which taught [her] to think, to ask questions, and to solve problems as [she] scarcely had thought [her] mind capable of."
 During her time as an undergraduate, she was a member of physical chemistry and astrochemistry research, and published two scientific papers based on her work in the groups.

 Following her undergraduate studies, Öberg took up a Ph.D. position at Leiden University in the Netherlands under the supervision of Ewine van Dishoeck and Harold Linnartz.
 She spent four years combining laboratory simulation and astronomical observation to study the chemistry and dynamics of interstellar ice.
 This research led to a thesis, titled "Complex processes in simple ices: Laboratory and observational studies of gas-grain interactions during star formation." Öberg presented the different chapters at conferences worldwide and several institutions in the United States.
 The doctoral thesis was defended on September 16, 2009.
 Besides conducting this research, Öberg supervised two M.Sc. projects and served as a teaching assistant for courses on Pulsars and research for undergraduate students.
 She graduated cum laude with a Ph.D. in Astronomy from Leiden University in 2009.